LiquidHg/kraken/Kraken.SharePoint.Client.Nuget2/Readme.txt

 Update History:

-v0.2.85-alpha04: Fixed problems with FieldProperties not being loaded during canonicalization of formulas when creating site columns and in creation of extra fields for lookup columns; updated to make it more consistent and robust.
-Added some useful methods to FieldUtility class. v0.2.84-alpha01: Fixed an issue with scope in file upload utility. v0.2.83-alpha09: Failed experimental build to make it possible to set NavigateForFormsPages and Flags in Lists using legacy web service calls.
+v0.2.85: Fixed problems with FieldProperties not being loaded during canonicalization of formulas when creating site columns and in creation of extra fields for lookup columns; updated to make it more consistent and robust.
+Added some useful methods to FieldUtility class.
+Made some changes to CSOM query optimization so that not as many calls to the server get made. v0.2.84-alpha01: Fixed an issue with scope in file upload utility. v0.2.83-alpha09: Failed experimental build to make it possible to set NavigateForFormsPages and Flags in Lists using legacy web service calls.
 The process failed for these two properties, but worked for 4 others that were previously inaccessible.
 We also added some of the properties now available through the latest version of CSOM.v0.2.82: Expanded ListOptions and List.Update() to include DefaultContentType and DocumentTemplateType is now [better] implemented. v0.2.82: ???